 undefined Mount Lofty Summit Road

 Suitable for Children

 Accessible for Disabled

-Parking is available in the eastern most section of the Mount Lofty Summit car park.
-We will meet-up there and orient ourselves before taking a short 5 minute walk to the Steub Trail where we will be undertaking the planting.
+We will meet in the eastern section of the Mt Lofty Summit Car Park.
+There will be brief introductions here before taking a short 5 minute walk to the Stueb Trail where we will be undertaking the planting.